Global Communications and Computing

 To disconnect or after disconnection

-There is no quick links in the notification panel on the Android phone for switching tethering on and off but you can add a Settings widget to the home screen to take you straight to the tethering settings.
+There is no quick links in the notification panel on the Android phone under 4.2.2 for switching tethering on and off but you can add a Settings widget to the home screen to take you straight to the tethering settings.
+Android 4.4.2 has a link on the notification panel and a long hold takes you to the full tethering settings.

 The Android Bluetooth tethered connection uses a Personal Area Network (PAN) which is a computer network used for data transmission among devices such as computers, telephones and personal digital assistants.
 PANs can be used for communication among the personal devices themselves or for connecting to a higher level network and the Internet.
 A Bluetooth PAN is composed of up to 8 active devices in a master-slave relationship (a very large number of devices can be connected in "parked" mode).
 The first Bluetooth device is the master or in this case the Network Access Point (NAP), and all other devices are slaves that communicate with the master.
 The communication protocol is the Bluetooth Network Encapsulation Protocol (BNEP) which is used to transport common networking protocols over the Bluetooth media such as IPv4 and IPv6.
 The packet format is based on Ethernet.